Skip to main content

 When I typed the last sentence of my first draft, I felt like I was on top of the world.
 I had finished!
 But, as many writers know, that’s only the beginning.
 After setting the manuscript aside for a few weeks and revisiting it with fresh eyes—armed with my trusty red pen—I found countless errors.
 Misspellings, name swaps (yes, I called my main character by the wrong name a few times), and a few plot holes that seemed small at first but quickly multiplied.

-It became clear that editing wasn’t just going to be a quick clean-up—it would be a deep dive.
+It became clear that editing was going to take a while.
 I tossed aside the red pen and broke out the black, revising character sheets, fleshing out outlines, and tackling my notes.
 After a thorough round of self-editing, I was feeling good.

 Enter: The Developmental Editor